teddyjfpender/storing-and-requesting-objects/Wallet-zkApp-Interaction-Storing-and-Requesting-Objects.md

 #### Mitigation
 - **Encryption**: Ensure that all stored objects are encrypted at rest.
-- **Limited Lifetime**: Implementions could consider a mechanism where objects have a limited validity period, reducing the impact of potential breaches.
+- **Limited Lifetime**: Implementations could consider a mechanism where objects have a limited validity period, reducing the impact of potential breaches.

 ### Exposure to Malicious Applications